This page is available in the following languages:

 Read here about what it is like to be young in Sweden and about how the Swedish education system works.

-Read here about what help is available if you have a functional impairment.
+Read here about what help is available if you have a disability.

 Read here about how you can find activities to do where you will meet other people with the same interests as you.